By Javier Surasky

 Introduction

-As António Guterres noted at the opening of the Panel’s first meeting, this means establishing “technical baselines” that can enable a better-grounded international conversation (Guterres, 2026).
+The Panel may become a key instrument for reducing regulatory fragmentation, building a common vocabulary, and giving the United Nations a stronger role in the emerging architecture of AI governance: As António Guterres noted at the opening of the Panel’s first meeting, this means establishing “technical baselines” that can enable a better-grounded international conversation (Guterres, 2026).

 What the Panel is